wp-plugins/gravatar-enhanced/readme.txt

 Tested up to: 3.1
 Stable tag: 0.1

-Enhanced functionality for Gravatar-ifying your WordPress site.
+A bunch of groovy enhancements for using Gravatars on your site.

 == Description ==